Minneapolis Post-Divorce Modification Attorney

 What is a Change of Circumstances in a Divorce Case?

-An individual seeking to modify a divorce decree must show a substantial
+An individual seeking to amend or modify a divorce decree must show a substantial

 and continuing change of circumstances.